 When certified translation is usually enough

-Certified translation is commonly requested for immigration support files, academic records, civil certificates, medical records, and legal packets.
-The deliverable should include the translated text and a certification statement.
-The statement should identify the language pair and confirm that the translation represents the source file.
+The final file should include the translated text and a certification statement.
+The statement should name the language pair and confirm that the translation represents the source file.

 USCIS filings commonly require a complete English translation with certification.
 The receiving office may still have its own instructions, so the request should be checked before work starts.